AmoebeLabs/swiss-army-knife-card-manual/docs/design/example-set-functional-cards.md

 This should help you to create your own visualizations, or you can just _use_ these examples!

+!!! important "Version RC.3 has been released as of July 24th, 2022 with full support for these layout templates!"

 | Card | Description |
 | ---- | ----------- |
 | [AirVisual Card][functional-card-airvisual1-card] | Two ([\#1][functional-card-airvisual1-card] and [\#2][functional-card-airvisual2-card]) variants for displaying AirVisual data |